suri7897/PINN4SOH_NASA_dataset/README.md

 ## **3. Implementation Guide**
   ### 1) Data preprocessing
   Since the NASA Battery Dataset provides full cycle data along with measurements of voltage, current, and time, additional preprocessing is required to make it compatible with the model.
+  This repository already contains the processed NASA battery dataset, so preprocessing is actually not required for implementation.

   To do preprocessing, run `data_splitter.ipynb`.

   ### 2) Train Model